 After Harriet purifies a single colony of bacteria from the soil sample, she demonstrates how to make a heat-fixed smear and then stain the cells using the Gram stain technique.
 This enables us to see the cells under the light microscope and to distinguish two groups of bacteria (Gram positive and Gram negative) based on the structure of the cell wall (Figure 1).

 Figure 1: Comparison of Gram positive (Left diagram) and Gram negative (Right diagram) bacterial cell wall structure © CNX OpenStax

 Gram positive bacteria have a wall that has a thick layer of peptidoglycan, which retains the crystal violet-iodine dye after washing with ethanol.
 Gram positive cells therefore appear purple under the microscope.
 Gram negative bacteria have a much thinner layer of peptidoglycan and an outer membrane that contains channels called porins.
 When the cells are washed with ethanol the crystal violet-iodine dye is washed out and the cells decolourize.
 A pink dye (safranin or fuchsine) is used to counterstain Gram negative cells so that they are visible under the light microscope.
 The Gram positive cells also take up the counterstain but it is not noticeable because the crystal violet stain is much darker.

 The Gram stain is often the starting point for identification.
-In Week 3, we will explore a 3D model of the structure of the Gram negative cell wall.
 In the next Step, you can explore a 3D model of the structure of the Gram negative cell well in more detail.

 © University of Reading